EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 ### URLsFinder

 Go to the respected folder.
 There is a Jupyter Notebook file **URLs_Finder_Starte_Kit.ipynb** that describes how to use the software.

+### SocialMediaProfiles

+Go to the respected folder.
+There is a ... that describes how to use the software.